 17 search results for: Little Feat

-For the sixteenth edition of In the Studio on October 10, 1988 Little Feat lifers Bill Payne and Paul Barrere sat down with me to talk.
+Little Feat lifers Bill Payne and Paul Barrere sat down with me to talk.
 Or maybe they should have been lying down on a couch.
-“I loved him, and I hated him,” says a visibly emotional Barrere in this intense conversation which inevitably […]
+“I loved him, and I hated him,” says a visibly emotional Barrere in this intense conversation which inevitably begins and ends with the subject of the enigmatic musical genius Lowell […]

 Over the years since this song was written by the late Lowell George, first appearing way back on the Sailin’ Shoes album, the names may have changed from Chairman Mao and Al Gore, but I’ll bet that Senator Chuck Schumer and Lindsey Graham know about the “Apolitical Blues”, performed here by Little Feat in front […]